 The Foundation's activities include program, management, and fund raising components.
 The Financial Accounting Standards Board requires the Foundation to allocate all costs to one of these three categories.
 Most costs can be directly attributed to one of these categories, but some costs associated with joint activities cannot be allocated accurately and fully between the three activities.
 It would be impractical and cost prohibitive to track the individual usage of costs such as telephone, supplies, photocopying, utilities, etc. These costs are referred to as joint costs.
-The Foundation allocates joint costs to program, management and fundraising based on time spent on the activities by various personnel.
+The Foundation allocates joint costs to program service, management and general, and fundraising based on time spent on the activities by various personnel.
 There are no personnel costs included in joint costs because all personnel costs are directly attributable to either program, management or fund raising.
-Joint costs totaled \$822,354 in 2016 and \$806,015 in 2015 and were allocated as follows:
+Joint costs totaled \$908,191 in 2017 and \$822,354 in 2016 and were allocated as follows:

-2016 2015
+2017 2016

-Program \$372,451 \$357,620
+Program service \$428,319 \$372,451

-Management and general Fundraising 218,418 231,485 221,879 226,516
+Management and general 217,971 218,418

-\$ 822,354 \$ 806,015
+Fundraising 261,901 231,485

+\$ 908,191 \$822,354